-By setting Zone Referrers, you can limit the access from your domains only – an effective way to counter hotlinking.
+By setting Zone Referrers, you allow accessing CDN files from your domains only – an effective way to counter hotlinking.
 While adding referrers, make sure you add at least the following referrers:

 - Any Zone aliases you’ve set (you can use a wildcard *.mysite.com to allow all subdomains)

 - The root domain

 Full Cache Purge and File Purge

 KeyCDN allows both purging the full cache or purging individual files.
 When I tested it on a pull zone, the result was almost instant.

 Not just serving cached content, KeyCDN offers on-the-fly image processing as well.
 You can enable it for each zone.
 After that, you can append simple query strings to the image URLs to process them.
 The API supports cropping, resizing, webp conversion, and more such operations.

 For example, here is an original image on my website:

 If I want to resize it to 600x400px, I can do it by adding ‘width=600&height=400′ at the end of the URL.
 Here is the resized image returned by KeyCDN’s image processor: